thisisanindya/Dog-Breed-Classifier/README.md

 ### We can increase number of epoch and use early stopping to monitor metrics and stop training when performance on a validation dataset starts to decrease.

 # Section 5: web App Using Flask
-## Run runit.py using python runit.py
-## Refer the Word Document web-app.doc This contains prequisites and details steps how the web app is run locally.

 ## Prerequisite:
 ### •	conda install -c conda-forge keras
 ### •	conda install tensorflow